watchexec/watchexec/crates/lib/README.md

 Filterers are split into their own crates, so they can be evolved independently:

-- The **[Globset](https://docs.rs/watchexec-filterer-globset) filterer** implements the default Watchexec filter, and mimics the pre-1.18 behaviour as much as possible.
+- The **[Globset](https://docs.rs/watchexec-filterer-globset) filterer** implements the default Watchexec CLI filtering, based on the regex crate's ignore mechanisms.

-- The **[Tagged](https://docs.rs/watchexec-filterer-tagged) filterer** is an experiment in creating a more powerful filtering solution, which can operate on every part of events, not just their paths.
+- ~~The **[Tagged](https://docs.rs/watchexec-filterer-tagged) filterer**~~ was an experiment in creating a more powerful filtering solution, which could operate on every part of events, not just their paths, using a custom syntax.
+It is no longer maintained.

 - The **[Ignore](https://docs.rs/watchexec-filterer-ignore) filterer** implements ignore-file
   semantics, and especially supports _trees_ of ignore files.
 It is used as a subfilterer in both